cm00100/lab3/README.md

 1. If you get a score of 42 you automatically win.

-2. If nobody gets a score of 42 scores are compared.
-Whoever has the highest score wins
+2. Whoever is closest to 42 wins the game.